 Instead, I take them down and wash them in hot soapy water.
 Rinse and dry the light fixtures before putting them back up.
 Not only do you get rid of the dust but you also get rid of bugs or other debris that somehow makes it inside of the light fixture.

-Door and Door Trim
+Door and Trim Around the Door

 I never made it a habit to dust all of the doors and trim in our home until I noticed a thick coating of dust on them.
 Call me oblivious but it is just one of those things that you don’t think about cleaning on a regular basis.
 Now I keep this cleaning task on my radar and don’t wait too long between cleanings.